 Detox is typically the first step to beginning the recovery process.
-It can also be the most difficult, which is why we have clinical and medical professionals available at all times.
+It can also be the most difficult, which is why we have mental health and medical professionals available at all times.
 Our alcohol and drug detox program has helped hundreds of people rid their bodies of harmful substances and begin journeys toward recovery.

 Do I Need to Detox?